ong6/lark-openapi-mcp/README.md

 lark-mcp mcp -a <your_app_id> -s <your_app_secret> -t im.v1.message.create,im.v1.message.list,im.v1.chat.create,preset.calendar.default
 ```

+> **⚠️ Notice**：Non-preset APIs have not undergone compatibility testing, and the AI may not perform optimally during the process of understanding and using them.

 #### Preset Tool Collections in Detail

 The following table details each API tool and its inclusion in different preset collections, helping you choose the appropriate preset for your needs: